• Skip to content

 However, if you are creative, you can embrace this opportunity to reach an online community and find ways to keep them engaged.

-But more importantly to not let them fall away and support them in their Christian faith.
+But more importantly, it is important not to let them fall away and to support them in their Christian faith.

 If you are a member of SCM you can access a job description for a Streaming Services Coordinator by clicking here.